This is the third article in the Next Generation Leadership Series. Click to read the first

 Despite the popular narrative, millennials are flocking to leadership positions more than any other generation.
 According to a workplace trends survey, 91% of millennials aspire to be leaders.
 Currently, 50% of working millennials hold a leadership position.
 Additionally, 40% of millennials say that they want to stay with a company for more than 10 years in hopes of career advancements.

 Many professionals worry that there aren’t enough management positions to meet the millennial demand.
 They might be right, but there’s an important differential between management and leadership.
-Many students don’t want to be managers, they want a career that affords room for big ideas, flexibility, and creative control.
-Any career field or job position can meet these parameters.
+Many recent grads don’t want to be managers, they want a career that affords room for big ideas, flexibility, and creative control.
 In fact, many companies are finding very creative ways to make that happen.

-If a company offered you a job; one where you chose your hours, your salary, and gave you complete freedom to do whatever you wanted, would you take it?
+If a company offered you a job and let you choose your hours, your salary, and gave you complete freedom to do whatever you wanted, would you take it?
 Companies like SEMCO, Gore-Tex, Zappos are making this dream a reality.
 These companies have completely eliminated management positions.
 They have created more transparency and accountability throughout their organizations.
 Many organizations are taking similar approaches.
 They have started allowing flexible hours and incorporating leisure activities into the office.
 Most importantly, they are encouraging employees to take creative control over unique projects.
 By the looks of it, these trends will only continue to grow as more millennials enter the workforce.

 Are We Prepared for the Change?